Jeytery/UIFragmentDelegate/README.md

 # Addition settings
 ### Show Fragment on the Parent
 This is main function for you.
 When you set up your delegate you can show fragment whenever you want.
-Also you can completion func.
+Also you can add completion func
 ```swift
 fragmentDelegate.show(animated: true , completion: nil)
 fragmentDelegate.show(animated: false , completion: {print("hello world!")})